unicframework/docs/Views.md

   Views are classes that render templates, communicate with models and contain all the business logic of web application.

-  Generally all the views are written in a `views.php` file that is inside your application directory or apps directory, but you can create your own views file in unic framework.
+  Generally all the views are written in a `view.php` file that is inside your application directory or apps directory, but you can create your own views file in unic framework.

 ### Create a view